External Ids for OSM Gene

 GeneCards Summary for OSM Gene

 OSM (Oncostatin M) is a Protein Coding gene.
 Diseases associated with OSM include kaposi sarcoma and cerebral meningioma.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are PEDF Induced Signaling and Jak-STAT signaling pathway.
 GO annotations related to this gene include cytokine activity and oncostatin-M receptor binding.

 UniProtKB/Swiss-Prot for OSM Gene

 Growth regulator.
 Inhibits the proliferation of a number of tumor cell lines.
 Stimulates proliferation of AIDS-KS cells.
 It regulates cytokine production, including IL-6, G-CSF and GM-CSF from endothelial cells.
 Uses both type I OSM receptor (heterodimers composed of LIPR and IL6ST) and type II OSM receptor (heterodimers composed of OSMR and IL6ST).
 Involved in the maturation of fetal hepatocytes, thereby promoting liver development and regeneration (By similarity).